 Any business that has not availed Input Tax Credit (ITC) on services or a closing stock can claim credit of tax paid under the pre-GST regime, irrespective of whether they are registered or unregistered under this regime.
 Depending on the possession of the evidence of payment of taxes and being registered under the pre-GST regime, Form Tran 1 and Tran 2 are to be filed.

 In order to claim ITC (Input Tax Credit), you will have to submit your input tax credits according to the previous tax regime and then claim it under GST.
-For that, you will have to file your Tran 1 and/or Tran 2 form within 90 days from the appointed date and sell your old stock which you are planning to carry forward to the subsequent i.e. GST tax regime within six months from the appointed date (i.e. 1st July 2017).
+For that, you will have to file your Tran 1 and/or Tran 2 form within 30th November and sell your old stock which you are planning to carry forward to the subsequent i.e. GST tax regime within six months from the appointed date (i.e. 1st July 2017).

 Check your eligibility for the Transition Forms you need to file

 - It needs to be filed by every person who has closing stock under the GST regime, even if they were not registered under the pre-GST regime.

 - Not a registered person under any pre-GST regime.

 - Holds Closing stock on the appointed date (i.e. 1st July 2017)

 - The person doesn’t possess any document that acts as an evidence of payment of taxes.